syncfusion-content/xamarin-docs/Xamarin/SfKanban/Events.md

 * [`Data`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanTappedEventArgs~Data.html) 			- Used to get the underlying model of the card.
 * [`Index`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanTappedEventArgs~Index.html) 			- Used to get the index of the card in a column.

+### Command

+The `CardTappedCommand` property is used to associate a command with an instance of SfKanban.
+This property is most often set with MVVM pattern to bind callbacks back into the ViewModel.

 ## DragStart

 [`DragStart`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~DragStart_EV.html) event is triggered when you start to drag a card.
 The argument contains the following information.